Air France: Concorde

 The five Air France Concordes were retired on 31 May 2003, as a result of insufficient demand following the 25 July 2000 crash of AF Concorde F-BTSC, at Gonesse (near Charles de Gaulle Airport), as well as higher fuel and maintenance costs.
 British Airways flew its last Concorde service on 24 October 2003.
 Concorde F-BVFA was transferred to the Steven F. Udvar-Hazy Center at Washington Dulles International Airport.
 F-BVFB was given to the Sinsheim Auto & Technik Museum in Germany, F-BTSD to the Musée de l'Air et de l'Espace at Le Bourget Airport in Paris, while F-BVFC returned to its place of manufacture in Toulouse, at the Airbus factory.
 F-BVFF is the only example to remain at Charles de Gaulle Airport.

 Boeing 747

-The airline started operating the 747 on 3 June 1970, when a 747–100 was put into service that was delivered 20 March that year.
+The airline started operating the 747 on 3 June 1970, when a 747-100 was put into service that was delivered on 20 March that year.
 It would go on to operate the −200, −300 and −400 variants.
 In January 2016, Air France finally retired its last Boeing 747–400.
 They were replaced by Airbus A380s and Boeing 777-300ERs.
 Freighter versions were replaced by Boeing 777Fs.